Productivity & Work Setup

 Rocketbook Core – The Budget Champion

-Our testing experience: The Rocketbook became our go-to for quick meeting notes.
+Our testing experience: The Rocketbook became our go-to for quick meeting notes and daily journaling.
 The app's OCR and automatic cloud sync (Google Drive, Dropbox, Evernote) worked flawlessly.
-The writing feel isn't as premium as paper, but for $35, who's complaining?
+The writing feel isn't as premium as the reMarkable's paper-like friction, but for the price, the cognitive trade-off is zero — your brain still gets the full handwriting workout.
 We did notice slight ghosting after 50+ erase cycles on some pages.
+The cortisol-lowering benefits of journaling (Smyth et al., 2008) apply perfectly here: write freely, process your thoughts, then erase and start fresh.

 ✅ Pros